brendanddev/struccs/README.md

 - **HashTable**:
   - Generic key/value storage using `void*` pointers and `memcpy`
   - Separate chaining with **linked nodes** for **collision handling**
-  - Automatic resizing when load factor exceeds 0.75, doubling capacity and rehashing entries
+  - Automatic resizing when load factor exceeds *0.75*, doubling capacity and *rehashing* entries
-  - Proper memory management ensures that all keys, values, and nodes are deep-copied and freed correctly
+  - Proper *memory management* ensures that all keys, values, and nodes are deep-copied and *freed* correctly
   - Supports insert/update, remove, get, contains, and utility operations like clear and print

+- **BinarySearchTree**:
+  - Generic type support using `void*` pointers and `memcpy`
+  - Backed by *linked nodes* with `left` and `right` child pointers
+  - Proper *memory management* with deep copies of all node values
+  - Custom comparison functions via `function pointers` for flexible ordering
+  - *Recursive* insert, remove, and search operations
+  - In-order successor deletion for nodes with two children
+  - Three traversal methods: in-order, pre-order, and post-order
+  - Min/max value retrieval and height calculation

+- **Heap**: In Progress...

 ---